-Quality Assurance Benchmarks highlight workmanship of semi-finished and finished platinum jewelry.
+Quality Assurance Benchmarks highlight the workmanship of semi-finished and finished platinum jewellery.
 These examples illustrate methods for evaluating the quality and durability of platinum prongs and settings.

 Potential Problems and Engineering Features